Forstater v Centre for Global Development Europe: Reactions to appeal

 In an interview with Law Society Gazette in June 2021, Peter Daly, Forstater's solicitor, said: "At the heart of the case is a belief in the binary nature of biological sex, which the judgment makes clear is a fairly uncontroversial statement of law."
-He also said: "There has been a great deal of misrepresentation.
-My client was labelled 'anti-trans', even though many trans people share her belief (the only trans woman heard in the original tribunal gave evidence in support of her belief).
-It was reported that Ms Forstater misgendered trans colleagues and was disciplined for doing so.
-None of this happened – there was no disciplinary action, she never misgendered any colleagues, and as far as she is aware had no trans colleagues.
-Others incorrectly predicted that a successful appeal would grant a legal right to declare in the workplace that women are inferior to men (it hasn't)."
 The Law Society Gazette also reported that following the ruling, Amanda Glassman, executive vice-president of CGD, said: "The decision is disappointing and surprising because we believe [the tribunal judge] got it right when he found this type of offensive speech causes harm to trans people, and therefore could not be protected under the Equality Act."

 In an article in Personnel Today, Darren Newman said that the original tribunal had "set the bar of 'worthy of respect' far too high.
 The only beliefs that are actually excluded by that requirement are the most extreme beliefs 'akin to Nazism or totalitarianism or which incite hatred or violence'."